Ben Gramann is a Designer at Fat Pencil Studio

 Modern Symbols

 In the ancient human cultures, most of the symbols used for communication dealt with the features of the natural world and our place within it (both physically and spiritually).
 Modern symbols are more complex in that they tell the story of organizations that are entirely constructed by humans, apart from the natural world.
-How many of the corporate symbols do you recognize?
+How many of the corporate symbols below do you recognize?